SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/strimzi-kafka.md

     2. In the tags sections(`[inputs.jolokia2_agent.tags]` and `[inputs.disk.tags]`), enter in values for the parameters marked with `<<CLUSTER_NAME>>,<<ENVIRONMENT>>` in the yaml file:

-        * `environment` - Replace `<<ENVIRONMENT>>` with the deployment environment where the Kafka cluster identified by the value of servers resides.
+        * `environment`.
+Replace `<<ENVIRONMENT>>` with the deployment environment where the Kafka cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `messaging_cluster` - Replace `<<CLUSTER_NAME>>` with a name to identify this Kafka cluster.
+        * `messaging_cluster`.
+Replace `<<CLUSTER_NAME>>` with a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

         **Do not modify the following values** as it will cause the Sumo Logic app to not function correctly.

-        * `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+        * `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-        * `prometheus.io/scrape: "true"` - This ensures our Prometheus plugin will scrape the metrics.
+        * `prometheus.io/scrape: "true"`.
+This ensures our Prometheus plugin will scrape the metrics.
-        * `prometheus.io/port: "9273"` - This tells Prometheus what ports to scrape metrics from.
+        * `prometheus.io/port: "9273"`.
+This tells Prometheus what ports to scrape metrics from.
 This should not be changed.
         * In the tags sections(`[inputs.jolokia2_agent.tags]` and `[inputs.disk.tags]`)
           * `component: “messaging”` - This value is used by Sumo Logic apps to identify application components.
           * `messaging_system: “kafka”` - This value identifies the database system.